Kentucky residents again seek to block new Medicaid rules

 FRANKFORT, Ky.
 (AP) — Sixteen Kentucky residents have again asked a federal judge to block new eligibility requirements for Medicaid.

 The group, led by a trio of advocacy organizations, wants a federal judge to block Republican Gov. Matt Bevin’s plan that would require some Medicaid recipients to get a job, go to school or volunteer to keep their health coverage.
-They argue the changes will irreparably harm the country’s poorest and most vulnerable residents.
+They argue the changes will irreparably harm the country’s most vulnerable residents.

 Bevin’s plan was supposed to go into effect last July.
 But a judge blocked the rules from taking effect.
 The Bevin administration made some small changes, which the federal government approved.
 The new rules are scheduled to take effect in April.